Pelham to light up with glow walk and movie event - Shelby County Reporter

 According to Parks and Rec Assistant Director Alicia Walters, the event will feature “lights, cameras and actions,” through the different offerings at the event.

-“Pelham Parks & Recreation is proud to celebrate National Recreation & Parks Month with a full evening of outdoor food, fun and movie entertainment,” Walters said.
-“Get your glow in the dark gear on.”
+“Pelham Parks and Recreation is proud to celebrate National Recreation & Parks Month with a full evening of outdoor food, fun and movie entertainment,” Walters said.
+“Get your glow-in-the-dark gear on.”

 Gates for the event will open at 6 p.m. when guests will be able to browse the different food trucks that are set to attend the event.

-Around 7:30 p.m. those participating in the glow walk will start lining up to go on the one-mile path through the park for the glow walk.
+Around 7:30 p.m. those participating in the glow walk will start lining up to go on the one-mile path through the park.

 Parks and Rec will be handing out free glow necklaces, while supplies last, and are encouraging guests to bring their own glow-in-the-dark gear to help light up the path.

-After the walk is over there will be a family-themed movie set up for parents and their children to watch beginning at 8:15 p.m.
+After the walk, a family-themed movie will be shown at 8:15 p.m.

 “Food trucks will be available for family picnicking, get your glow on and then settle down for a family-themed movie in the park.
-Bring a blanket or a chair,” according to the department’s website.
+Bring a blanket or a chair,” reads an event description on the department’s website.

-There is a $5 per person fee to participate in the glow walk which comes with a T-shirt to commemorate the event.
+The cost to participate in the walk is $5 and includes a commemorative T-shirt.

 The event is open to anyone who is interested in attending.
 Registration can be done when arriving at the park on the day of the event.